 Progress Meter

 We will make use of the Progress Meter for our data processing tasks more effectively and will look into more than one method.
-The users of our Application can relax during the whole process and take little time off to flip through the Weekly Magazine with an occasional glance on the Progress Meter.
+The users of our Application can relax during the whole process and take little time off to flip through the Weekly Magazine with an occasional glance at the Progress Meter.

 1. Displaying the Progress Meter on the Status Bar